aurelia/site-generator/lib/app/docs/api/binding/index.md

 * `getObserver(object: any, propertyName: string, descriptor: PropertyDescriptor): InternalPropertyObserver` -
-  * `object:any` - No description available.
+  * `object: any` - No description available.
-  * `propertyName:string` - No description available.
+  * `propertyName: string` - No description available.
-  * `descriptor:PropertyDescriptor` - No description available.
+  * `descriptor: PropertyDescriptor` - No description available.